LeonardoCaracho/NLW-Ecoleta/README.md

 ## :page_facing_up: License

 This project is under the MIT license.
-See the [LICENSE](https://github.com/StefanoSaffran/gympoint/blob/master/LICENSE) for more information

 ## :mailbox_with_mail: Get in touch!